nosana-ci/docs.nosana.io/docs/programs/token.md

 # Nosana Token

 NOS is the native token of the Nosana Network.
-In exchange for NOS tokens, you can use our network to run CI/CD for all your development projects.
+In exchange for NOS tokens, you can use our network to run AI workloads.

 ## Info